madeline-hays/CS230/README.md

 experimental protocol used, normalizing features based on training set.
 Creating the arrays.
 Shuffling the cells one final time.

+feature_extraction notebooks show development of features from single cell, multi cell, to full feature and verification of performance.

 Future updates for the prototypical network coming